2025 Saint Helena Island shooting

 Mass shooting in South Carolina, U.S.

-A shootout between two to three people during the early morning of October 12, 2025, at Willie's Bar and Grill on St. Helena Island in South Carolina, United States, killed four people and injured 15 others.
+On October 12, 2025, a shootout occurred between two or three people at Willie's Bar and Grill on St. Helena Island in South Carolina, United States, killing four people and injured 15 others.

 The shooting happened during an informal Battery Creek High School alumni gathering at the bar and was one of several shooting incidents across the country throughout October involving alumni or school sporting events.

 Background

 St. Helena Island is the largest population center for the Gullah, an African American ethnic subgroup, on the South Carolina coast.
 The bar, where the shooting took place, describes itself as serving authentic Gullah-inspired cuisine, and was hosting an informal Battery Creek High School alumni event at the time.
 On November 15, 2022, when the bar was known as the Island Grill, another shooting at the establishment wounded two people.
 The area of Frogmore, where the bar is located, is considered to be the commercial hub of the island.

 The ongoing alumni event was not organized or sanctioned by the high school.
 The Battery Creek High School Alumni Association had hosted a tailgating event in Yemassee prior to the shooting.
 The group clarified that they had not organized any event at the bar, but said that many people who had participated in the tailgate later went to the bar.